 Make the Apple Filling

-- Combine the apples with the sugar, cider, vanilla, cinnamon and salt.
+- Combine1 ½ pounds apples with 2 oz brown sugar, 4 oz apple cider, ⅛ teaspoon salt, ½ teaspoon ground cinnamon,½ teaspoon vanilla extract.
 Set aside to macerate for at least 1 hour and as long as 3 hours.
 Drain the apples, saving the juice.
-Combine 1/4 cup of the juice with the corn starch and set it aside.
+Combine 1/4 cup of the juice with 1 tablespoon cornstarch and set it aside.

 - Put the apples and the rest of the juice in a large saucepan.
 Cook over medium-high until the juices begin to boil.
 Reduce the heat to medium and continue cooking until the apples are crisp-tender, stirring often.
 The apples should still hold their shape.
 The exact time will depend on the type of apple, estimate 10 minutes.